 Best Double Oven: LG LWC3063BD 30-Inch Combination Double Electric Convection Wall Oven

-What We Like: Convection, infrared heating, Wi-Fi capability, TurboCook replaces your microwave
+What We Love: Convection, infrared heating, Wi-Fi capability, TurboCook replaces your microwave

-What We Don’t Like: Limited options for finishes, shows fingerprints
+What We Don’t Love: Limited options for finishes, shows fingerprints

 The LG 30-Inch Combination Double Electric Convection Wall Oven has everything you could want in a double oven and more.
 It’s a convection oven with a built-in microwave-like feature, infrared heating, and Wi-Fi.
 Compatible with Alexa and Google Assistant, this is ideal for anyone who wants all the bells and whistles.

 With a 1.7-cubic-foot upper oven and a 4.7-cubic-foot lower one, the infrared heating function means you can cook faster since neither oven needs to preheat.
 There's also a reservoir for steam cooking for when you need moisture in the oven, like for crème brûlée cheesecake.
 The upper oven has TurboCook, which can cook food 2 to 4 times faster, which might replace your microwave.